ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 let%html other_syntax = "<a href='ocaml.org'>OCaml!</a>"
 ```

-Extension nodes are meant to be rewritten by a PPX, and in this regards
+Extension nodes are meant to be rewritten by a PPX and, in this regard,
 corresponds to a specific kind of PPX: extenders.
 An extender is a PPX rewriter
-which will replace all occurences of extension nodes with a matching name, by
+which will replace all occurrences of extension nodes with a matching name.
+It does this with
-some generated code that depend only on the payload, without information on the
+some generated code that depends only on the payload, without information on the
 context of the extension node (that is, without access to the rest of the code)
 and without modifying anything else.

-Example of extenders includes:
+Examples of extenders include:
-- Extenders which allows to write OCaml values representing another language,
+- Extenders which allow users to write OCaml values representing another language
-  directly in such language, such as:
+  directly in such language.
+For example:
-      - `ppx_yojson` to generate `Yojson` values by writing `json` code,
+      - `ppx_yojson` to generate `Yojson` values by writing JSON code
-      - `tyxml-ppx` to generate `Tyxml.Html` values by writing `html` code,
+      - `tyxml-ppx` to generate `Tyxml.Html` values by writing HTML code
-      - `ppx_mysql` to generate `ocaml-mysql` queries by writing `Mysql`
+      - `ppx_mysql` to generate `ocaml-mysql` queries by writing MySQL
-        queries...
+        queries
-- `ppx_expect` to generate cram tests from the payload of the extension node.
+- `ppx_expect` to generate CRAM tests from the extension node's payload.

-### Using PPXes
+### Using PPXs

 Similarly to preprocessors for the text source code, OCaml's compiler provide
 the `-ppx` option to run a PPX during the compilation phase.
 The PPX will read
-the parsetree from a file where the marshalled value has been dumped, and output
+the Parsetree from a file, where the marshalled value has been dumped, and output
-the rewritten parsetree the same way.
+the rewritten Parsetree the same way.

-But again, the tool responsible for driving the compilation being `dune`, using
+But again, since the tool responsible for driving the compilation is Dune, using
-PPXes is just a matter of writing dune files.
+PPXs is just a matter of writing `dune` files.
 The same `preprocess` stanza
 should be used, this time with `pps`:

 ```dune
   (preprocess (pps ppx1 ppx2))
 ```

-And that's all you need to use PPXes!
+And that's all you need to use PPXs!
 Although these instructions will work for
-most PPXes, note that the first source of information will be the package
+most PPXs, note that the first source of information will be the package
-documentation, as some PPXes might need some special care to integrate with
+documentation, as some PPXs might need some special care to integrate with
-dune.
+Dune.

-### Why are PPXes especially useful in OCaml
+### Why PPXs Are Especially Useful in OCaml

-Now that we know what is a PPX, and have seen example of such, let us see why it
+Now that we know what a PPX is, and have seen examples of such, let's see why it
 is particularly useful in OCaml.

 For one, the types are lost at execution time.
-That means that the structure of
+That means that the type's structure
-a type cannot be deconstructed at execution time to control the flow.
+cannot be deconstructed at execution time to control the flow.
 This is
 why no general `to_string : 'a -> string` or `print : 'a -> ()` function can
 exist in compiled binaries (in the toplevel, types are kept).

-So any general function that depends on the structure of a type _must_ be
+So any general function that depends on the type's structure _must_ be
 written at compile time, when types are still available.

-For two, one of the strong features of OCaml is its type system, which can be
+Secondly, one of the strong features of OCaml is its type system, which can be
-used to check sanity of many things.
+used to check the sanity of many things.
 An example of this is the [`Tyxml`
 library](https://github.com/ocsigen/tyxml), which uses the type system to ensure
 that the resulting HTML value satisfies most of the W3C standards.
 However,
-writing `Tyxml` values can be cumbersome compared to writing html syntax.
+writing `Tyxml` values can be cumbersome compared to writing HTML syntax.
-Transforming HTML code into OCaml values at compile time allows to keep both the
+Transforming HTML code into OCaml values at compile time allows users to keep both the
 type-checker on the produced value and the familiarity of writing HTML code.

-Other rewriters such as `ppx_expect` show that being able to enrich the syntax
+Other rewriters, such as `ppx_expect`, show that being able to enrich the syntax
 via PPX rewriters is very useful, even outside of the specificity of OCaml.

-## The need for controlling the PPX ecosystem: Ppxlib
+## The Need for Controlling the PPX Ecosystem: `ppxlib`

-Although PPXes are great for generating code at compile time, they raise a few
+Although PPXs are great for generating code at compile time, they raise a few
-questions, especially in the presence of multiple PPX rewriters:
+questions, especially in the presence of multiple PPX rewriters.
-- What is the semantics of the composition of multiple PPXes?
+- What is the semantics of the composition of multiple PPXs?
 The order might
   matter.
-- How can I trust that some part of my code are not modified, when using
+- How can I trust that some part of my code is not modified when using
-  third-party PPXes?
+  third-party PPXs?
-- How can I keep short compilation time when using many rewriters?
+- How can I keep compilation time short when using many rewriters?
 - How can I write a PPX easily if I have to deal with parsing or demarshalling
+  an AST?
-  an AST, and deal with such a [long and complex
+- How can I deal with such a [long and complex
-  type](https://v2.ocaml.org/api/compilerlibref/Parsetree.html) as in parsetree?
+  type](https://v2.ocaml.org/api/compilerlibref/Parsetree.html) as in Parsetree?
-- How can I solve the problem that the OCaml syntax and the parsetree types
+- How can I solve the problem that the OCaml syntax and the Parsetree types
   change with OCaml version?

 The good answer to these questions is a platform tool to write PPXes: